Updated 15 June 2026

 Email or Physical Letter: Which to Use in 2026

-A 2024 SHRM survey found that 81% of HR departments accept email resignations as formal notice.
+Most HR departments accept email resignations as formal notice.
 Always have the verbal conversation first, then follow up with written documentation.

 Email Works Best When: